-For any child's attendance that falls to 95% or below a letter will be sent to parents and improvement is expected over a reasonable amount of time.
+For any child's attendance that falls to 95% or below they will be identified and be part of a conversation with the SLT.
+A letter will be sent to parents and improvement is expected over a reasonable amount of time.
 If a child's attendance falls below 95%, further absences will not be authorised, unless supported by medical evidence.

-- Where attendance falls to 95% or below The School's Attendance Officer will send a letter to notify parents. - 90 95% attendance school intervention letters/meeting with parents. - Where the level of absence has not improved and there are unauthorised absences, the school will make a referral to the KCC using the Digital Front Door.
+- Where attendance falls to 95% or below The School's Attendance Officer will send a letter to notify parents. - 90 95% attendance school intervention letters and or meeting with parents. - Below 90%- School intervention letters including the necessity to provide medical evidence and meetings with parents if no improvement. - Where the level of absence has not improved and there are unauthorised absences, the school will make a referral to the KCC using the Digital Front Door.
 If it is not clear a referral to the Service is appropriate, the school will consult with the Local Authority School Liaison Officer for advice. - For the cases that require intensive family support, the school may make an Early Help Notification.